Mimetic Tensor-Vector-Scalar Cosmology: Incorporating Dark Matter, Dark Energy and Stiff Matter: Discussion and conclusion

 We use the latest observations of the Big Bang Nucleosynthesis, Cosmic Chronometers, Type Ia Supernova, Baryon Acoustic Oscillations and the Cosmic Microwave Background distant prior to constrain the additional stiff matter contribution, which is not present in the standard $\Lambda$CDM model.
 It is clear that the dynamics of the Universe does not change significantly as long as the energy density of the stiff matter part is around $10^{-25}$ or smaller.

-There are few direction to continue the research.
+There are a few directions to continue the research.
 It is possible to explore different potentials and functions that approach constant functions asymptotically.
+We show one simple example of an interaction that changes the rates between dark energy and dark matter naturally from the action, which could be investigated in the future.
 Such functions produce interaction between the stiff matter, the dark matter and the dark energy parts, and may resolve the cosmic tensions regarding $H_0$ and others.
 Moreover, it is important to track the perturbation solutions for this theory in order to compare with further data sets and to validate the formulation in different systems.

 The third interesting option is to explore the effect of the scalar $\Phi$ in this theory.
 This scalar is suggested in the theory and gives the behavior of dynamical $G \sim \Phi^{-2}$.
 Many versions of MOND and other modified theories of gravity suggest this effect that naturally emerges in this formulation.
 So the full theory gives additional effect of emerging gravity that should be studied in the future.